tspring5000/tspring5000.github.io/cv.md

 - SQL, Python, Elasticsearch, Splunk, PowerBI, Selenium
 - Managed data, reporting and web testing for external clients
 - Developed data pipelines using Python and various API's

+**Apprenticeship** (2014 - 2016)
+- BTEC Level 3 - Diploma in Professional Competence for IT and Telecoms Professionals
+- BTEC Level 3 - Extended Diploma in ICT Systems and Principle

 ## 📌 On the Side
 **Mobile Apps**\